sigstore/cosign/README.md

 Similarly, they **can** easily be copied from one environment to another, but this is not automatic.

-Multiple signatures are stored in a list which is unfortunately "racy" today.
+Multiple signatures are stored in a list which is unfortunately a race condition today.
 To add a signature, clients orchestrate a "read-append-write" operation, so the last write will win in the case of contention.